johndpope/openmarket/readme.md

 ## Support
 If you'd like to contribute to the project, you can either post bounties for desired features [here](https://www.bountysource.com/trackers/9805417-tchoulihan-bitmerchant), or click [this link](http://tchoulihan.github.io/bitmerchant/support.html).

+## Bugs and feature requests
+Have a bug or a feature request?
+If your issue isn't [already listed](https://github.com/tchoulihan/openmarket/issues/), then [open a new issue here](https://github.com/tchoulihan/openmarket/issues/new).

 ## Thanks
 * Special thanks to Mike Hearn and Andreas Schildbach for their assistance with BIP70 and refunding orders.